 KCCU-FM began broadcasting in 1989 as a non-profit station licensed under Cameron University, providing the Lawton/Ft.
 Sill/Duncan area with classical music.
 As the station's support and reputation grew, programming grew to include jazz, variety shows, and of course National Public Radio news.

-In addition to national broadcasts, KCCU produces a live, two-hour classical music program, Midday Concert, on weekdays, which has remained our most popular music show for many years.
-KCCU also produces a number of unique local segments such as The Genealogy Minute and Mary McClure's Slice of Life.
+In addition to national broadcasts, KCCU produces a live, two-hour classical music program, Midday Concert.
+KCCU also produces a number of unique local segments such as Mary McClure's Slice of Life.

 As an operating unit of Cameron University, KCCU provides broadcast students with many internship opportunities.
 Our latest educational project is 'CU News,' a student produced newscast highlighting Cameron University.
 The KCCU network has full-power stations in Altus, Ardmore and Wichita Falls, Texas.

 The Corporation for Public Broadcasting provides KCCU with an annual grant and requires KCCU to disclose the following information.

 1. Station Staff.
 KCCU's executive staff is comprised of: Doug Cole, Director of Broadcasting and Cynthia Sosa, Station Manager & Operation Director.
 Both can be contacted toll free at 888-454-7800.
 A list of station staff and contact information can be found at this link.

 2. Board of Directors.
 KCCU is owned by Cameron University and governed by the Board of Regents of the University of Oklahoma.
 Information about the Board of Regents can be found here.